MinorJinx/softeng/README.md

-# Individual Project - Jeremy Reynolds
+# Individual Project CPSC 4373 - Jeremy Reynolds

 This login/registration application is very simple in execution.